WAW-joustolla sujuvuutta koiran arkiulkoiluihin

 • WAW protects both the dog and the handler from sudden jerks

-• WAW is light and unobtrusive
+• WAW is lightweight and discreet

 • WAW maintains control over the dog